 Two road bikes can be very different despite both being designated for the pavement.
 A time-trial bike has a low headtube and handlebars, smaller wheels, and a frame geometry that keeps your body parallel with the ground, giving it ultimate torque to keep you flying over flat pavement fast.

-On the other hand, a fitness bike for recreation comes equipped with 700c wheels and a frame built for comfort, rather than speed.
+On the other hand, a fitness bike for recreation comes equipped with 700c wheels and a frame built for comfort.
 They’re both road bikes, but they couldn’t possibly look more different!

 One thing’s for sure: you can’t go into a purchase knowing only that you want a road bike.
 With criteria that broad, you’ll be overwhelmed by the options and might not end up with the best fit for your biking style.